Ergonomics for Working Remotely

 degrees.
 Armrests should be adjusted to provide gentle and occasional support.
 You should

-8. If available, use a separate keyboard and mouse with your laptop so you can adjust your
+not be hunching your shoulders or leaning heavily on the armrests. - If available, use a separate keyboard and mouse with your laptop so you can adjust your

 screen to be at the right height.
 Set up the keyboard and mouse at about elbow height or